sughra-bit/credit-risk-classification/README.md

 The results

-Machine Learning Model 1:
+Model 1:

-Accuracy - how often the model is correct: the model displays 18679 true positive results and 558 true negative results.
+Accuracy - the model displays 18679 true positive results and 558 true negative results.

 Precision - the ratio of the correctly predicted true positives to the total predicted positive observations: the model performs better predicting healthy loans (precision 1) than high-risk loans (precision 0.87).